alex-rafael-13/Scenic-Stays-project/frontend/README.md

-# Scenic-Stays, an Airbnb inspired Site
+# Scenic-Stays, an Airbnb Inspired Site

 This website is a copy of Airbnb, where users are allowed to sign up/sign in, create their own fun spots for other users to stay at, book a spot from other users, and interact with one another by writing reviews from a spot that they have recently stayed at